 Updated with New Information On

 You might already be fine with drinking your coffee black but want to take it to the next level of perfection.
-Here are a few things that could be making your coffee bitter and how to address them.
+Here are a few things that could be making your coffee bitter and how to address them (without switching from black coffee).

 What Makes Coffee Bitter

 Figuring out what is making your coffee bitter can be an adventure in trial and error.
-A few things can affect coffee’s flavor, bitterness included, such as:
+A few things can affect coffee’s bitter flavors and general bitterness, such as:

 - Quality of the beans